 Growing Companion Plants

-There are certain homemade products which are efficient in the elimination of pests.
-They include ingredients which are readily available in our homes.
+Certain homemade products are efficient in the elimination of pests.
+They include ingredients that are readily available in our homes.
 Some of the best home-made pest control products that you can use to protect your marijuana plants include:

 - Neem oil: This is a powerful organic product.
 Neem oil is a versatile pest controller that kills all insects.
 To make it, place the oil in a spray bottle and then add warm water.
 It kills existing pests and prevents new ones from arriving.

-- Onion and garlic sprays: These are effective natural repellant for most insects.
-Onion and garlic are organic products which are available in almost every kitchen.
+- Onion and garlic sprays: These are effective natural repellants for most insects.
+Onion and garlic are organic products that are available in almost every kitchen.

 - Cornmeal: They deter ants from attacking your plants.

 Note: The use of insecticides is not recommendable in this case.
 They are not only bad for the growth of this plant but can also affect your health negatively.
-Pesticides that are unnatural can cause significant soil damage.
+Unnatural pesticides can cause significant soil damage.